sim642/oop-visitor-template/README.md

     4. `postVisit(GroupNode)` called:
         1. Indent decreased (indent = 0).

+**You should also try running the visitor examples under the debugger and step through them to see first-hand how things run.**

 #### Pros & cons
 Visitor pattern allows implementing any number of algorithms on the same data structure without resorting to undesired `instanceof` and casting by adding exactly one method to the data classes.
 Thus it solves all the issues described above with previous approaches.

+It also is simpler in the sense, that the visitor (specifically the `accept` methods) send the visitor to child nodes automatically, so this doesn't need to be done when implementing such visiting algorithm.
+This is great since we don't need to worry about the complex internal structure of the nodes if we don't want to and can only care about some specific nodes, like rectangles.

 The pattern doesn't, however, come without its cons:
 1. It is significantly more complicated than the other approaches, both in its setup and working mechanism.